96boards/website/_product/ee/poplar/README.md

       tab_align_right: true
 product_specification: ee
 product_short_desc: "Board based on Hi3798C V200 with an integrated quad-core 64-bit ARM Cortex A53"
-product_long_desc: |-
-    Available Now -  Poplar is the first development board compliant with the 96Boards Enterprise Edition TV Platform specification.
-    Developed by HiSilicon, the board features the Hi3798C V200 with an integrated quad-core 64-bit ARM Cortex A53 processor and high performance Mali T720 GPU, making it capable of running any commercial set-top solution based on Linux or Android.
-Its high performance specification also supports a premium user experience with up to H.265 HEVC decoding of 4K video at 60 frames per second.
 product_images:
   - Poplar-Board-Front-Web-500x330.jpg
   - Poplar-Board-Side-Web-500x330.jpg